godotengine/godot-docs/classes/class_websocketserver.rst

 - **data_received** **(** :ref:`int<class_int>` id **)**

 Emitted when a new message is received.

-Note: This signal is NOT emitted when used as high level multiplayer peer.
+**Note:** This signal is *not* emitted when used as high-level multiplayer peer.

 Description
 -----------

-This class implements a WebSocket server that can also support the high level multiplayer API.
+This class implements a WebSocket server that can also support the high-level multiplayer API.

 After starting the server (:ref:`listen<class_WebSocketServer_method_listen>`), you will need to :ref:`NetworkedMultiplayerPeer.poll<class_NetworkedMultiplayerPeer_method_poll>` it at regular intervals (e.g. inside :ref:`Node._process<class_Node_method__process>`).
 When clients connect, disconnect, or send data, you will receive the appropriate signal.

-Note: This class will not work in HTML5 exports due to browser restrictions.
+**Note:** This class will not work in HTML5 exports due to browser restrictions.

 Method Descriptions
 -------------------